 In one workshop I facilitated, somebody asked me how to know which situations need to be addressed at work and which need to be let go.

-It’s a question that a I find a lot of people struggle with.
+It’s a question that I find a lot of people struggle with.
 Should I say something?
 Am I overreacting?
 Why am I so hung up on this when it doesn’t seem to be bothering anyone else?

-Part of the challenge in figuring out what to address and what to let go is that not everyone will be bothered by the same thing or have concerns about the same issues.
+Part of the challenge in figuring out what to address and what to let go of is that not everyone will be bothered by the same thing or have concerns about the same issues.

 When there’s a sense that many people on the team take issue with something that’s happened, it becomes easier to decide to address it.
 There’s power and support in knowing that you’re not standing alone with your concern.
 In knowing that you won’t have to face dissent from everyone around you.